devky690/Recipe-App/client/README.md

 # Minor Fixes
 save active state to localstorage so on refresh user doesnt back out of category they are in

+On refresh on front end application with heroku i see my json data from the backend.
+Can only see my react routes when front end and backend share the same endpoints